Brett Holt - Director of Volleyball Operations/ Head

 Women's Volleyball Coach

-Brett Holt begins his third season as women’s volleyball head coach at MVC.
-Last fall his Vikings continued to take the program to another level having their first 20 win season and best record since 1994, going 24-7.
-In two seasons with the women’s program he has a combined record of 43-19.
-He has coached 10 all-conference players including 3 first team and 3 second team selections, 6 NAIA scholar athletes, 11 HAAC scholar athletes, and the school’s first ever AVCA All-Midwest region player in 2013, setter Tarrah Sweet.
-Under the direction of Coach Holt, the program has also won the last 2 NAIA national team scholar awards as well as 2 consecutive AVCA Team Academic Awards, one of only 33 schools in 2013.
-Coach Holt also serves as the men's volleyball head coach, taking over in 2012, and has a 67-28 record in three seasons.
+Brett Holt begins his fifth season as women’s volleyball head coach, and second as Director of Volleyball Operations, at MVC.
+Last fall his Vikings continued to take the program to another level, putting together a third-straight 20-win season for the first time in over 20 years.
+The Vikings posted 23 wins in 2015, 21 wins in 2014 following a 24-win campaign in 2013.
+In four full seasons with the women’s program he has a combined record of 87-47.
+Holt has coached 19 all-conference players including six first team and four second team selections, 17 NAIA scholar athletes, 35 Heart scholar athletes, and the school’s first ever AVCA All-Midwest region player in 2013, setter Tarrah Sweet.
+In 2014, Rebecca Jones became Holt's second AVCA All-Midwest Region selection, with Samantha Voils named to the all-region team by the AVCA in 2015.
+Under the direction of Coach Holt, the program has also won the last four NAIA national team scholar awards as well as four consecutive AVCA Team Academic Awards.
+Coach Holt also served as the men's volleyball head coach, from 2012 through 2014, and posted a 67-28 record in three seasons.

 In college, Coach Holt was a four-year setter on The Ohio State University men’s volleyball club team.
 He earned his Bachelor of Science degree in sport and leisure studies with a concentration in recreation management and coaching from The Ohio State University in June 2001.
 Previous to joining the staff, Coach Holt has held various coaching positions at the high school, club, and collegiate club levels.
 As the varsity assistant at West Holmes High School in Millersburg, Ohio from 1999-2006, the team made six appearances in the Ohio High School Division 2 State Final Four, including runner-up finishes in 2002, 2003, and 2004.
 He was also the head coach from 2000-2005 of the women’s club team at The Ohio State University, where in 2005, he guided the